 Yes, There's Such a Thing as a Two-Story Overwater Bungalow

-Check out the Presidential Villa at the Conrad Bora Bora, which has two of these spacious units with two levels.
-These overwater bungalows contain two bedrooms (bring a compatible couple!) and have an upstairs sunning deck and indoor sauna.
+Check out the presidential villa at Conrad Bora Bora, which has two of these spacious units with two levels.
+The overwater bungalows contain two bedrooms (bring a compatible couple!) and have an upstairs sunning deck and indoor sauna.

 15 of 20